CodeAndCake/AppsFromScratch/sessions/04/README.md

 </html>
 ```

-Next, let's see the code below with jQuery library.
-Do you see how it can shorten the code you write to archive the same gaol?
+Next, let's see the code below with **jQuery**.
+Do you see how it can shorten the code you write to achieve the same goal?

 ```
 <html>